water fasting: the benefits of a 5 days fast are real

 • Restless sleep could happen on some nights.
 Your body is going through a process.
 You’ll adapt.

 • It’s lonely.
 This one surprised me.
 Our lives revolve around food.
 A lot.
 It’s a way we connect with others.
 We eat together and enjoy meals together.
-Plus, all that extra time you get back not eating is hard to spend with people while they are eating.
+Plus, all that extra time you get back from not eating is hard to spend with people while they are eating.
 You probably don’t want to put yourself in that situation.

 • Most people will have no clue what the hell you are doing and won’t be able to process the fact that you aren’t eating anything for five days.
 Don’t try to explain it to them.
 Save your energy.